 Generally, a compelling research proposal is one that effectively captures your knowledge about the topic and shows your deep interest to conduct the research.
 Handle it with the purpose of making your readers engaged about the study and what the outcomes will be.

 In case you’re still unsure about your topic or in the process of exploring possibilities, it is good to consider how funding agencies across the world are allocating their budgets for research grants.
 For instance, in the field of market research, the top topics that won the most study grants in 2018 were market measurement (21%), media audience/research (12%), usage and attitude studies (12%), and CRM systems (8%) (ESOMAR, 2019).
+Also, you can search for cutting-edge or controversial debate topics in your field.
+This way, you will also touch on the current interests of other researchers in your field.

 View in full screen